LearnixOS/learnixos.github.io/README.md

 ### A distribution that:

   ###  Is aligned with scalability and accessibility, meant specifically for inexperienced users.
   ###  Is pre-configured for an i3 and Cinnamon desktop respectively.
-  ###  An offering to those who are interested in learning about compilation-based distributions, with a custom package manager.
-  ###  Offers source-based packages being compiled with pms, our own package manager.
   ###  Is completely GPL_3.0, We will remain open source. 🔥

 <div align="center">